ifm/documentation/PDS/GetPallet/getPallet.md

 ## Input

 ### `depthHint`
-The depth hint is the approximate distance (in meters along the X-axis) between the camera and the pallet.
+The depth hint is the approximate distance (in meters along the X-axis) between the origin of the fork tines coordinate system and the pallet.
 Providing an accurate depth hint allows the algorithm to target a specific area of the scene for the pallet detection and speeds up processing times.
 Zero or a negative value can be passed to use automatic distance detection.
 Note that automatic detection works best with fully loaded pallets and will most likely fail with empty pallets.

 ### `palletIndex`